-The area is not served by the main sewer and therefore a suitable wastewater treatment system shall be constructed to handle the soil and wastewater for the entire project.
-The sewer system reticulation has been effectively designed in the approved plans and will be connected to each generation point and to the proposed wastewater treatment system as appropriate.
+The area is not served by the main sewer does and therefore suitable wastewater treatment systems shall be constructed to handle the soil and wastewater for the entire project.
+The sewer system reticulation has been effectively designed in the approved plans and will be connected to each generation point and to respective wastewater treatment system as appropriate.